cloudfoundry/route-registrar/README.md

 ### Health check

-If the `health_check` is not configured for a route, the route is continually registered.
+If the `health_check` is not configured for a route collection, the routes are continually registered according to the `registration_interval`.

-If the `health_check` is configured, the executable is invoked and the following applies:
+If the `health_check` is configured, the executable provided at `health_check.script_path` is invoked and the following applies:
-- if the executable exits with success, the route is registered.
+- if the executable exits with success, the routes are registered.
-- if the executable exits with error, the route is unregistered.
+- if the executable exits with error, the routes are deregistered.
-- if a timeout is configured, the executable must exit within the timeout, otherwise it is terminated (with `SIGKILL`) and the route is unregistered.
+- if a timeout is configured, the executable must exit within the timeout, otherwise it is terminated (with `SIGKILL`) and the routes are deregistered.
+- if a timeout is not configured, the executable must exit within half the `registration_interval`, otherwise it is terminated (with `SIGKILL`) and the routes are deregistered.

-### BOSH release
+## BOSH release

-As this is a job and a package in the [cf-release](https://github.com/cloudfoundry/cf-release) BOSH release, it can be colocated with the following manifest changes:
+This program is packaged as a [job](https://github.com/cloudfoundry/cf-release/tree/master/jobs/route_registrar) and a [package](https://github.com/cloudfoundry/cf-release/tree/master/packages/route_registrar) in the [cf-release](https://github.com/cloudfoundry/cf-release)
+BOSH release, it can be colocated with the following manifest changes:

 ```yaml